The Truth About Bar Soap vs. Body Wash (Plus the Best Toxic-Free Alternatives)

 We’re discussing the difference between bar soap vs. body wash and which are the best toxic-free brands to use!
 Or should you go soap-free?

-Have you caught our new clean natural products series yet?
 After sharing the best natural skin care products, it led our team to a debate about what we use when we shower.
-Here’s everything we know about bar soap vs. body wash and whether or not you may want to consider going soap-free…
+Here’s everything we know about bar soap vs. body wash and whether or not you may want to consider going soap-free.

 *I’m neither a scientist nor a doctor.
 This information is based on my personal experience, research, and opinion.
 You should always consult a healthcare professional before making any changes to your current regimen or if you have questions.